segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 There are four steps to configure a Segment mapping.

 1. **Set up event trigger**: Choose the event trigger, which is the event type (such as *Identify*) or event name (such as *Order Completed*) for events that should be sent to Friendbuy.
-2. **Test event trigger**: Find a sample event in your Segment event stream that matches the trigger you defined in the first step.
+2. **Test event trigger**: Find a sample event in your Segment event stream that matches the trigger you defined in step one.
 3. **Configure action fields**: Define how the fields in the Segment event are mapped to fields in the Friendbuy track event.
 4. **Review mappings**: Verify that the fields in the sample event are mapped correctly.